Issue 8 and Barberton, Ohio

 To date, the city has collected $5,449,485 dollars and spent $8,434,175 dollars on road repairs.
 You may be thinking that the numbers cannot be right.
 How did we only collect $5 Mil but spent $8 Mil.
 The City of Barberton basically spent more up front (mainly for the 9th St project) and have a financial plan to pay using the Issue 8 money as they can.
 Just last year in 2017, the City had paid $700k toward that note.

 If you know me, I follow everyone’s questions really closely on Twitter and Facebook.
 People tend to ask why our roads are in the shape they are even with our Issue 8 taxes.
 This is a great question and until recently, I did not have an answer.

-Mike Vinay; the service director said, the cities idea is to pay down the debt in order to issue new debt and build a fund balance that will carry Barberton through the other grant funded projects.
+Mike Vinay; the service director said the cities idea is to pay down the debt in order to issue new debt and build a fund balance that will carry Barberton through the other grant-funded projects.
 Personally, the way this works makes sense to me but I will say that it was not clearly conveyed to the citizens.
-This whole thing is like a slinky effect where we incur debt by projects but must pay debt before new projects can start.
+This whole thing is like a slinky effect where we incur debt by projects but must pay the debt before new projects can start.